 Next, perform the picker’s task.

-5. Choose the Lightbulb that opens the Tell Me feature icon, enter Picks, and then choose the related link.
+Choose the icon, enter Picks, and then choose the related link.

 Proceed to register the pick without changing the default information.